 The following guide to international banking can hopefully help you decide whether an international bank account can be of great benefit to you.
 You can use the lists below and compare them to your own personal circumstances to identify the best way forward based on your individual situation.

-If in doubt, always seek the advice of a qualified financial adviser when it comes to decisions affecting your wealth status.
+If in doubt, always seek the advice of a qualified financial advisor when it comes to decisions affecting your wealth status.